nginx-clojure/nginx-clojure.github.io/Directives.md

 , Nginx will continue the next phase otherwise nginx will response directly typically with some error information, such as `401 Unauthorized`, `403 Forbidden`, etc.

-Here 's an example to implement a simple HTTP Basic Authentication.
+Here's an example to implement a simple HTTP Basic Authentication.

 ```nginx